SidJagarlamudi/case_study/README.md

 # case_study

-An App that allows you to Review Movies.
+An App that allows you to Review Movies and filter through watched movies.

 User stories: